Audition Frequently Asked Questions

 I'm going to be a college freshman next year.
 What if the season conflicts with orientation at the school I decide to go to?

-Does the corps provide housing for members for move in?
+Does the corps provide housing for members for move-ins?

-We will provide housing for you for the entire move in, as well as all meals.
+We will provide housing for you for the entirety of move-ins, as well as all meals.
 If you arrive in the spring training location earlier than our scheduled move in, you will be responsible for your own food and housing.

 Will marching with a drum corps negatively affect my embouchure or "concert approach"?